-Much of Bloomsbury survived – but some areas, such as the far northeastern corner, are totally destroyed and not a glimmer of Bloomsbury survives there.
-So much so, that when Bloomsbury got its own ‘Conservation Area’, some of those places were left out entirely.
+A great deal of Bloomsbury survived – but some areas, such as the far northeastern corner, are totally destroyed and not a glimmer of Bloomsbury survives there today.
+So much so, that when Bloomsbury got its own ‘conservation area’, some of those places were left out entirely.

 Much of Bloomsbury survived those turbulent times, but today, all these changes are being reversed.